 Our primary aim is to facilitate the translocation and breeding of a number of native species that are no longer found in the area, such as the critically endangered woylie, as well as those whose survival is threatened, such as the tiny honey possum.

-This environmental icon allows visitors an opportunity to see scores of native animals at close range, and all within a 25 minute drive from the Perth CBD.
+This environmental icon allows visitors an opportunity to see scores of native animals at close range on one of our Nocturnal Woylie Walks, all within a 25 minute drive from the Perth CBD.